charlesbrandt/public/system/virtualization/docker.md

 For development, a bind mount may work well.
 For deployments, a volume is a better choice.

-These are specified when running a container.
+These can be specified when running a container, or as part of a compose setup:

 ```
 docker run -d \